slaclab/usdf-minor-planet-survey/README.md

 # Schema Updates

-To update schemas obtain the changes from SBN.
-If a new script is shared replace the appropriate file and run `make run-apply`  The script is run on bootstrap so for changes after database is up apply the scripts via psql.
+To update schemas obtain the changes from SBN run the script file manally.
+CNPG runs script as a one time bootstrap so that is why it must be manual.
+Example below.

+`cat mpc_orbits_add_new_columns_and_comments.sql | k exec -it mpcorb-1 -n mpcorb-replica -- psql -d mpc_sbn -a -q`

+Also add the or edit the .sql file and update kustomize so if the database needs to be rebuilt in the future the changes get captured

 # Logical Replication Subscription